hmj555/hmj555/README.md

 - ⚡ Fun fact: ...

--->I completed bachelor's degree in statistics at Jeonbuk National University.
-I am currently conducting research on AI for the socially disadvantaged at the Gwangju Institute of Science and Technology's SCI LAB.
+--> I hold a bachelor's degree in Statistics from Chonbuk National University and am currently conducting research in the field of Human-Computer Interaction (HCI) at SCI LAB, Gwangju Institute of Science and Technology (GIST).